rust-lang/reference/src/linkage.md

 * `--crate-type=proc-macro`, `#[crate_type = "proc-macro"]` - The output
   produced is not specified, but if a `-L` path is provided to it then the compiler will recognize the output artifacts as a macro and it can be loaded for a program.
-If a crate is compiled with the `proc-macro` crate type it will forbid exporting any items in the crate other than those functions tagged `#[proc_macro_derive]` and those functions must also be placed at the crate root.
-Finally, the compiler will automatically set the `cfg(proc_macro)` annotation whenever any crate type of a compilation is the `proc-macro` crate type.
+Crates compiled with this crate type  must only export [procedural macros].
+The compiler will automatically set the `proc_macro` [configuration option].
+The crates are always compiled with the same target that the compiler itself was built with.
+For example, if you are executing the compiler from Linux with an `x86_64` CPU, the target will be `x86_64-unknown-linux-gnu` even if the crate is a dependency of another crate being built for a different target.

 Note that these outputs are stackable in the sense that if multiple are specified, then the compiler will produce each form of output at once without